HOME · Biodiversity

 20 Interesting Lion Facts About the King of the Jungle

 The lion, known as the king of the jungle, is perhaps the most popular wild animal.
-The lion is also referred to by its scientific name, Panthera Leo.
+It is also known by its scientific name, Panthera Leo.
 We admire the lion for its fearsome roar, beautiful thick mane, and bravery, but there is so much more to know and love about this majestic animal.
 So, we compiled 20 fun facts about lions for you.

 Did you know that not all male lions have manes?
 Did you know that although they are fierce felines, lions are the laziest big cats?
 Or did you know that although we commonly call the lion the king of the jungle, lions don't live in jungles?
 We explain all of these facts and more in this article.